Memory Model

 sym error_a, error_b

-Symbols are most commonly used in union return types for error handling:
+Symbols are most commonly used in variant return types for error handling:

 fun lookup(key: string) -> i32 | not_found